CharlesIrvineKC/mozart/README.md

 # Mozart - An Elixir BPM Platform

 Mozart is an open source BPM platform written using Elixir.
+Instead of using a visual modelling tool to construct BPMN2 models, process models are defined using a BPM Domain Specific Language (DSL).

 ## What is a Business Process Management